Multiscale Sub-grid Correction Method for Time-Harmonic High-Frequency Elastodynamics with Wavenumber Explicit Bounds: Introduction

 However, polynomial-in-$k$ growth of stability constants is not guaranteed as trapping domains may yield constants of order $\exp(k),$ for certain frequency values \cite{betcke2011condition,chandler2009condition}.
-The study and calculation of the stability and related inf-sup constants and their dependence on $k$ is a vivid area of active research.
-In the acoustic setting, given certain geometric and convexity conditions, the original work of \cite{melenk1995generalized}, gave polynomial (constant) bounds in $k$.
-Subsequent generalizations and extensions of these methods in the Helmholtz setting can be found in \cite{cummings2006sharp,hetmaniuk2002fictitious,hetmaniuk2007stability}.
+The study and calculation of the stability and related inf-sup constants and their dependence on $k$ is a vivid area of active research that dates back to the early works \cite{MorawetzLudwig1968,Morawetz1975,Vainberg1975} as well as \cite{FengSheen1994} .
+In the acoustic setting, given certain geometric and convexity conditions, the work of \cite{melenk1995generalized} gave polynomial (constant) bounds in $k$.
+Subsequent generalizations and extensions of these methods in the Helmholtz setting can be found in \cite{cummings2006sharp,hetmaniuk2002fictitious,hetmaniuk2007stability,Spence2014,BaskinSpenceWunsch2016}.
 In general, these methods rely on variational techniques that utilize the special test function $x\cdot \nabla u$, Rellich identities, geometric constraints, and various boundary condition constraints.
-These methods have also recently been extended to the case of smooth weakly heterogeneous coefficients \cite{BrownGallistlPeterseim}, although with serious constraints on coefficients that can be considered.
+These methods have also been extended to the case of smooth weakly heterogeneous coefficients \cite{BrownGallistlPeterseim}, although with serious constraints on coefficients that can be considered.

 Prior to this work, a key issue in using this variational and Rellich identities method for the elastodynamics (elastic Helmholtz) case is the fact that the stress terms arrive on certain boundary integrals.
 In standard elasticity analysis, Korn's second inequality (see \cite{mclean2000strongly}) is employed to handle these terms in the interior of the domain.
 However, in the fundamental work of \cite{cummings2006sharp}, to obtain gradient lower bounds on these stress terms a ``boundary'' Korn's inequality must be \emph{conjectured} of the form